Priority Disease Areas

 In drug discovery, we aim to create innovative new drugs by enhancing our competitiveness through the development of modalities using our new technologies as well as initiatives, such as joint research with academia.

 In the development stage, we aim to improve the probability of success by carefully evaluating data from short-term, small-scale studies to identify optimum cancer types and product value for multiple development pipelines undergoing initial clinical evaluation.
-In particular, we are concentrating our resources on nuvisertib (TP-3654) and enzomenib (DSP-5336), aiming for obtaining early approval and maximizing their value.
+In particular, we are concentrating our resources on enzomenib (DSP-5336) and nuvisertib (TP-3654), aiming for obtaining early approval and maximizing their value.

 Other Areas